vialer/vialer-js/tutorials/development.md

 ```

 After every filechange, the plugin will be automatically rebuilt.
 However,
 the plugin won't be automatically reloaded in the browser.
+You can trigger the

-You can trigger the Chrome plugin to reload from `chrome://extensions/`.
+Chrome plugin to reload from `chrome://extensions/`.
+This sometimes fails to
-This sometimes fails to properly reload all scripts.
+ properly reload all scripts.
 Use the [extension reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid)
 to force a reload each time.
 Keep in mind that you still have to close/open a
 tab in case you want the tab & observer scripts to reload.

 Web-ext for Firefox reloads the plugin automatically after each change, so
 you don't have to force a reload in the browser.
-This process can be a little
+This process is error-prone.
-error-prone.
-Also, the Firefox debugger lacks specific debugging consoles for
+Also, the Firefox debugger lacks most of the debugging consoles for
-each running script, making it less suitable for generic non-browser-vendor
+each running script, making it far less suitable for generic
-specific development.
+non-browser-vendor specific development.

 For Electron, there is currently no way to autoreload.